ibm-cloud-docs/containers/cs_istio_mesh.md

 2. [Install the `istioctl` CLI](/docs/containers?topic=containers-istio#istioctl).
 3. [Set up sidecar injection for your app microservices, deploy the app microservices into a namespace, and create Kubernetes services for the app microservices so that they can be included in the Istio service mesh](#istio_sidecar).

-To publicly or privately expose apps:
+To publicly expose apps:

 1. Create a gateway that uses the `istio-ingressgateway` load balancer service to expose port 80 for HTTP.
+Replace `<namespace>` with the namespace where your Istio-managed microservices are deployed.
 For more information about gateway YAML components, see the [Istio reference documentation](https://istio.io/docs/reference/config/networking/gateway/){: external}.
   ```yaml
   apiVersion: networking.istio.io/v1alpha3
   kind: Gateway